fiatconnect/specification/fiatconnect-api.md

 values for those fields.
 On the client-side, this could be used to render a list of options, for example.

-Finally, a successful response must also return information about what fiat account types are allowed to be used for the transfer, what schemas are allowed to communicate those account details, and what fee, if any, is associated with the requested quote when using a fiat accout of a particular type.
+Finally, a successful response must also return information about what fiat account types are allowed to be used for the transfer, what schemas are allowed to communicate those account details, and what fee, if any, is associated with the requested quote when using a fiat account of a particular type.

 On success, the server MUST return a mapping from fiat account types to lists of schemas that the client may use to add a new account of that type.
 This is expected to vary by geographical region as well as quote details provided by the query parameters.